Nilkee/prettier-plugin-html-erb/README.md

 # @4az/prettier-plugin-html-erb
 A prettier plugin for html erb template files that works with prettier v3.

+## PLEASE READ
+This library probably won't be developed any further because I no longer work with Ruby on Rails and thus, the ERB templating system.
+Feel free to make PRs, fork or whatever you want with this library.

 # Install
 ## Node
 ```bash